-Not sure what bankruptcy is?
-Bankruptcy is a process in which consumers and businesses can eliminate or re-pay some or all of their debts under the federal protection of the bankruptcy stay.
+What is bankruptcy?
+Bankruptcy is a process in which consumers and businesses can eliminate or re-pay some or all of their debts under the federal protection of the bankruptcy code.
 Basically there are two types of bankruptcy available for the consumer; Chapter 7 and Chapter 13.

 Chapter 7 is also referred to as a “liquidation bankruptcy” because the trustee may take and sell or liquidate some of your property to pay back some of your debt.
 However, you will be able to keep most if not all of your property due to the protection of the bankruptcy exemptions.
 These include such things as your home, vehicle, cash on hand, jewelry, household items, retirement plans, and most other assets.
 The exemptions vary so you should contact our Eastgate, Ohio bankruptcy firm for further details.

-Are you eligible for a Chapter 7 Bankruptcy.
+Are you eligible for a Chapter 7.
 Not everyone can qualify for Chapter 7, there are several factors to consider, but most can qualify.
-Contact our office today for your free consultation to see if you qualify for Chapter 7 Bankruptcy.
+Contact our office today for your free consultation to see if you qualify for Chapter 7.

 If you file for Chapter 13 be prepared to be in the case for a minimum of 3 years and a maximum of 5 years.
 It will be up to the creditors to file a claim in order to be paid during this case.
 During this time period you will repay a percentage of your unsecured debts, your secured debts and any missed payments you had on your house or vehicle.
 At the end you will receive a discharge as to all remaining debt.

-For more information check out our website at Keegan
+For more information check out our website at www.keegancolpa.com

 If you are thinking of bankruptcy, contact our Eastgate, Ohio bankruptcy attorneys today.
 We offer a free consultation, fair fees and monthly payment plans.